Basic course information

 Exam Structure and Assessment

-The total number of points needed to obtain a specific grade or to pass the exam is determined after the exam and in collaboration with an external censor.
+The total number of points needed to obtain a specific grade or to pass the exam is determined after the exam in collaboration with an external censor.
 See the grade history

 Language of the Lectures